Zuccotto Fiorentino with Strawberries – A Florentine Dome Cake

 This summer dessert recipe can be broken down into the following steps:

-How to Make – Step by Step Zuccotto Cake
+Step-by-Step: How to Make Zuccotto Fiorentino

-Make the Cream Mousseline cream
+Step 1: Make the Mousseline Cream

 The mousseline cream is a combination of custard whipped with butter.